HarshvardhanThosar/converse/README.md

 ### 1. Download the complete project

 Download the complete project and open it in your IDE of choice.
-Then open the terminal section of IDE and enter either of the following lines and hit "enter".
+Then open the terminal section of IDE and enter either of the following lines and hit "enter" to proceed.

 ```
 npm install